List of awards and nominations received by Hugh Grant

 The following is a list of awards and nominations received by Hugh Grant.

 Hugh Grant is a British actor known for his comedic and dramatic roles, whose acting career has spanned over three decades.
 Known for giving witty and irreverent acceptance speeches, he has received a British Academy Film Award, a Golden Globe Award and a Venice International Film Festival Prize as well as nominations for two Primetime Emmy Awards and four Screen Actors Guild Awards.
-He has received several honorary awards including an the Stanley Kubrick Britannia Award in 2003, Honorary César in 2006, and the BFI Fellowship in 2016.
+He has received several honorary awards including the Stanley Kubrick Britannia Award in 2003, Honorary César in 2006, and the BFI Fellowship in 2016.

 Grant won the Volpi Cup for Best Actor for his early role in the Merchant Ivory film Maurice (1987).

 He has received the BAFTA Award for Best Actor in a Leading Role and the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy for his breakout role in the Mike Newell directed romantic comedy Four Weddings and a Funeral (1994).
 He was BAFTA-nominated for his roles as St. Clair Bayfield in the Stephen Frears' directed biographical film Florence Foster Jenkins (2016), and as a vain actor in the children's comedy film Paddington 2 (2017).

 For his work in television he received a British Academy Television Award nomination for Best Actor in a Leading Role for his performance as Jeremy Thorpe in the limited series A Very English Scandal (2018).
 He has also received six Golden Globe Awards nominations winning once, two Primetime Emmy Award nominations, and four Screen Actors Guild Award nominations.
 For his work on television he has received two Critics' Choice Television Award for Best Actor in a Limited Series or Television Movie nominations for A Very English Scandal (2018), and The Undoing (2020).